 Maybe I went to the wrong school and did the wrong course.
 Or maybe what the pastor said was right; my village witches were at it again- trying everything to block my shine.
 I blamed everyone and everything except myself for not getting a job.

 Then one day, my worse fear came to pass.
 My girlfriend had a job!
 Can you imaging?
 I was clever than her when we were in school but she had a job while I was home running errands for my mom.
 She got busy with job and started visiting less and less till she stopped visiting at all together.

 It was that point, that lonely night when I wished she was there with me that I realized I had to stop giving excuses and start making it a job to look for a job.

 So I started….

-It took me so many mistakes of looking for the right job in the wrong places until I learnt these;
+It took me a lot of mistakes of trying to find the right job in the wrong places until I learned these;

 #1.
 Be Positive